genzellab/UMAP/Distances/README.md

-# Scripts to compute distances between centroids.
+# Scripts to compute distances between centroids

 - Distances.py : Use this for computing the bootstrapped values per study day.